 The full corporate tax rate is 30% but there is a break for small companies and base-rate entities, which is 27.5%.
-The full corporate tax rate applies to companies, corporate unit trusts and public trading trusts.
-There are two types of companies which pay the lower rate:
+The full corporate tax rate applies to companies, corporate unit trusts, and public trading trusts.
+There are two types of companies that pay the lower rate:

 - Base-rate entity based on the 2017-18 income year; and

 - Small business entity for 2015-16 and 2016-17 income years.

 The current (2017-18, up to 2019-20) 27.5% tax rate for base rate entities will further decrease to 26% in 2020-21, and then to 25% for the 2021-22 income year.
 The tax rate for all other companies will remain at 30% during the period.
 These will apply to base rate entities with aggregate turnover of less than $50 million during the 2018-19 income year.